aimeos/aimeos-docs/src/frontend/jsonapi/baskets.md

 # Clear the basket

-Removing all items and properties from the basket (effectively wiping out the basket content) is done by doing a DELETE request to the basket resource:
+Removing all items and properties from the basket (effectively wiping out the basket content) is done by sending a DELETE request to the basket resource:

 === "CURL"
     ```bash